Skip to content

 To create a request, navigate to the action you wish to take.
 There is no separate request page, but rather, access changes will generate a request.
 As part of the request, you will need to:

 • Fill in necessary information for the request.
-For example, the team name, description, and team members for a team request.
+For example, the team’s name, description, and members for a team group request.

 • Assign reviewers for the request and ensure these reviewers pass the required checks.